 Talent clicking Color

-Transducer position being adjusted The fetal heart comes into view on the screen (Editor: The author’s comments were not clear, but seem to suggest that this might be replaced with a screen capture.
+Transducer position being adjusted The fetal heart comes into view on the screen.
+(Editor: The author’s comments were not clear, but seem to suggest that this might be replaced with a screen capture.
 It may still be a shot, and they just used the wrong term.)

 Then click Measure to calculate the fetal heart rate of the stored Cine image loop [1-LM].